an economic and political system in which a country’s trade and industry are controlled by private owners for profit, rather than by the state.

 - Open books.
 You’d be able to see every purchase, know exactly the cost of every item, how much each person is paid, how much was sold, and what the plans were for the future.
 A business can only do this if they are being fair in how they operate.

 - Open Trade.
-Customers set their own prices.
-They are shown the cost of production (based on employee-driven sales goals) and the mean price paid.
+Customers pay for actual costs.
+They are shown the cost of production (based on employee-driven sales goals) that includes all administration and provisions for capital expenses and development costs.
 This makes financing dynamic, responsive to relationships between employees and customers.
 Prices are set because of a need for relationships, not profits.
-Note: the identity and price paid by customers is not considered private information.
 A business can only do this if they care more about adding value to their community than making a fat profit.

 And that’s it.
 Any business could do this today.
 But they won’t because of one simple reason.

-Capitalism.
-Show weakness, and you will become the prey of something more powerful.
+Capitalism promotes power consolidation and secrets.
+If you show weakness you will become the prey of something more powerful.

 Wouldn’t it be nice to evolve beyond survival mode?

-Perhaps a Thrive Economy could lead to a Thrive Society, one where there is more peace, and we live more sustainably with our environment.
+Perhaps a just economy could lead to a just society, one where there is more peace, and we live more sustainably with our environment.

 We are social creatures, and value relationships above all other experiences of life.
 That’s why we need to realize that this world is a LOT less hostile than we were taught.